 It is a massive dream killer simply from the emotional impact that can occur in many hearts.
 While many initially may feel relief after an abortion, that reprieve is often temporary.

 After an abortion, most women commit to forgetting it ever happened.
 Secrecy is essential as societal judgment and shame is to be avoided at all costs.
 These two dysfunctional actions-secrecy and denial-require great emotional exertion in the heart.
 That effort can rob individuals of the ability to be productive in fulfilling their dreams.

 As a first-generation American, the educational dreams of an entire generational family line in Ireland were riding on my shoulders.
 No man in my family had ever had the opportunity to attend college, let alone a woman.
 While my great-grandfather helped build the Titanic, he was a simple plasterer, so obtaining a higher education was a huge dream for Irish immigrants coming to America.

-Many women believe that an unplanned pregnancy ends not only their own hopes for the future, but also their family’s aspirations for them as well.
+Many women believe that an unplanned pregnancy (which might be because the girl got Pregnant on One Night Stand or maybe the pregnancy itself was at the wrong time) ends not only their own hopes for the future, but also their family’s aspirations for them as well.
 My mother started pushing the college dream when I was young.
-She often outlined, “You will be able to enjoy something that no other women from our family has ever experienced—the ability to be educated.
+She often outlined, “You will be able to enjoy something that no other women from our family has ever experienced-the ability to be educated.
 And then, you’ll never have to rely on a man for anything!”

 When Planned Parenthood outlined that I was only carrying a “blob of tissue,” abortion seemed the perfect solution.
 Abortion allowed me to finish my college career and keep my family’s dreams alive.